-The most significant items where estimates are used are contingent liabilities, valuation allowances for loans receivable, discounts on loans receivable, transfer payments to provinces and territories, accruals of taxes receivable and taxes payable under tax collection agreements, amounts payable to Ontario relating to General Motors and Chrysler, and the liability for employee severance benefits.
+The most significant items where estimates are used are contingent liabilities, valuation allowances for loans receivable, discounts on loans receivable, transfer payments to provinces and territories, accruals of taxes receivable and taxes payable under tax collection agreements, the liability for employee severance benefits and the useful life of tangible capital assets.
 Actual results could significantly differ from those estimated.
 Management's estimates are reviewed periodically and, as adjustments become necessary, they are recorded in the financial statements in the year they become known.

 3. Parliamentary Appropriations

 The Department of Finance Canada receives most of its funding through annual parliamentary appropriations.
 Items recognized in the statement of operations and the statement of financial position in one year may be funded through parliamentary appropriations in prior, current, or future years.
 Accordingly, the Department has different net results of operations for the year on a government funding basis than on an accrual accounting basis.
 The differences are reconciled in the following tables.